rancher-sandbox/hypper/docs/README.md

 model like Chef).
 Helm expects higher level tools will use Helm and charts for operating in different environments.

-Hypper will move will make some assumptions that move it more towards the environment management.
-This is in a different way from Helmfile or the Flux Helm Operator but further than Helm will go.
+Hypper makes some assumptions that move it more towards the environment management.
+This is in a different way from Helmfile or the Flux Helm Operator, but further than Helm nevertheless.

 ### Hypper Features Not In Helm

-#### Installing With Release Name and Namespace Repeatedly
+#### Repeatable Install with defined Release Name and Namespace

 When dealing with system level charts you may want to have them be installed in the same namespace or with the same release name everywhere.
 For example, when you install a cluster wide logging service.
 With Hypper, you can capture this information as an annotation and only specify a different one if you want to override the default.
-Then when you tell Hypper to install your service it will be repeatedly installed to the same location.
+Then when you tell Hypper to install your service it will be installed to the same location, in a repeatable manner.

 #### Shared Dependencies